HARSHITHSSHMM/NASSCOM_VSD_IAT_HARSHITH/README.md

 ![Screenshot 2024-10-10 122229](https://github.com/user-attachments/assets/fb50b3b5-ecc1-4e72-9815-4954224816d5)<br/><br/>

 * The chip which was marked in yellow circle is the processor/SOC.
 Other are peripherals.<br/>
 * But the misconception is that we consider whole chip as IC.
-But it a 'package' and it looks as it is shown below. <br/><br/>
+But it is a 'package' and it looks as it is shown below. <br/><br/>

 ![Screenshot 2024-10-10 123227](https://github.com/user-attachments/assets/5a0deb51-b3c2-4fb2-8c72-ed6a516171ba)<br/><br/>